 We are trying to create a culture change at Mason.
-In order to respect transgender and gender nonconforming students (and comply with Title IX legislation), we need to do many things across campus.
+In order to respect transgender and gender nonconforming students, we need to do many things across campus.
 Not everything is under our control as different units and departments at Mason, but we can make decisions about some things that could make a world of difference for the students with whom we interact.

 Another easy way to include gender pronouns is to add them to your email signature, if you are comfortable doing so.
 The presence of your pronouns at the bottom of your email can communicate to students that you are open to hearing their pronouns instead of assuming, and helps everyone else to use the correct pronouns with which to refer to you.

 Oftentimes, people conflate or confuse sexual and/or romantic orientation, gender identity, gender expression, and sex assigned at birth, but they are separate and uncorrelated: click for the gender unicorn, also from TSER, to see a visual representation of these spectrums.

 Using the word cisgender helps to destabilize the idea of cisgender people being normal as opposed to “not normal” transgender people.